Salah Omar al-Ali: Years in opposition

 Saddam Hussein assumed the presidency in 1979, and later that year attended the Conference of the Non-Aligned Movement in Cuba, which Al-Ali also attended and met with representatives from the new Islamic Republic of Iran.
+Al-Ali later recalled that he initially viewed the discussions as a promising opportunity to avoid an impending conflict with Iran.
+However, following a private conversation with Saddam after the meeting, it became clear to Al-Ali that the Iraqi leader was simply using the talks as a tactical exercise, and had no intention in pursuing a diplomatic settlement.
+According to Al-Ali, Saddam believed Iran's post-revolutionary weakness presented Iraq with a rare opportunity to reclaim the disputed Shatt-al-arab river.

 A few months after the Iran–Iraq War commenced, Al-Ali resigned his position once again.
 As a result of this decision, Al-Ali was banned from returning to his home country, and was only able to return to Iraq after the 2003 Invasion of Iraq.

 After the 1991 Gulf War, Al-Ali decided to formally join the Iraqi opposition, and with Iyad Allawi formed the short-lived Al-Wifaq party.
 He began publishing a weekly political newspaper from London that adopted an anti-Saddam and staunchly patriotic line.
 The paper rejected any foreign influence in the country and was fiercely opposed to the international sanctions that had been imposed against Iraq by the international community.